Stay up to date

 - Look out for more Indicators of Compromise (IOC) such as unusual outbound internet traffic, privileged user account activities, and database read volumes, unusual DNS requests, web traffic with human behaviour, any device profile changes (mobile, security or network devices).

-Implications of ransomware attacks meant that some patients had been turned away and emergencies redirected to other hospitals.
-Ransomware attack mitigation is sometimes a costly affair, including the dilemmas whether to pay the ransom or not.
+Implications of ransomware attacks meant decreased services in patient care and emergencies redirected to other hospitals.
+These consequences to patient safety and data loss threats are a big security concern.
+Ransomware attack mitigation is sometimes a costly affair, including the dilemmas of whether to pay the ransom or not.

-Loss of such Intellectual Property, information exfiltration and loss of patient information or research data are the common threats to healthcare.
+Loss of such Intellectual Property, information exfiltration and loss of patient information or research data are the common threats to the healthcare industry.

 The following image from Microsoft shows attack tactics & techniques used by Cybercriminals against healthcare organisations.